cidrblock/drawthe.net/README.md

 ### Connections

 Connections are an array of individual connections.
+The order is insignificant because connections will always be drawn from left to right.

 `connections`: